Troubleshooting Jaguar Check Engine Light

 Jaguar Check Engine Light On / Restricted performance mode

 A flashing check engine light denotes a critical fault.
-As a safety measure, the ECU defaults to limp mode so the driver can get to a dealer, service shop, or another safe place.
+As a safety measure, the ECU defaults to limp mode so the driver can reach a dealer, service shop, or safe place.
 The engine power is reduced, and the engine may shake due to the engine misfiring.
-Continuing to drive the car for a long will result in catalytic converter damage and need possible replacement.
+Continuing to drive the car for a long time will result in catalytic converter damage and may need replacement.

-There are many possible causes for a blinking CEL.
+There are many possible causes of a blinking check engine light.
 It can be that a sensor has failed or an ignition coil is causing a misfire.
-Problems with the spark plugs, ignition coils, MAF sensor, EGR valve, fuel injectors, the engine itself, or the ECU, can cause a flashing check engine light.
+Problems with the spark plugs, ignition coils, MAF sensor, EGR valve, fuel injectors, the engine itself, or the ECU can also cause a flashing check engine light.
 A blinking CEL has also been reported to occur after an engine wash or when the spark plug wells become flooded with oil or water.

-The only way to determine what is at fault when you have a blinking CEL is to read the codes thrown by the ECU.
+When a blinking CEL occurs, the only way to determine what is at fault is to read the codes thrown by the ECU.

-What to do when Jaguar CEL turns on?
+What do you do when the Jaguar CEL turns on?

-- Check gas cap – this is a common cause for a CEL turning on.
-Sensors will detect a gas fume leak, resulting in a lit CEL.
-The fix is ensuring that the gas cap is fully seated (at least 3 clicks of the cap when tightening).
+- Check the gas cap – this is a common cause of a CEL turning on.
+Sensors detect a gas fume leak, resulting in a lit CEL.
+The fix is ensuring the gas cap is fully seated (at least three clicks of the cap when tightening).
 Note that it will take several ignition cycles before the CEL turns off.

 - Check engine oil level – an unseated dipstick or low oil level can trigger Jaguar CEL.

-- Coolant temp – coolant temperature will be indicated by the temperature gauge.
+- Coolant temp – the temperature gauge will indicate the coolant temperature.
 In this case, the CEL will have lit because the sensor reads the coolant as too hot or too cold.
 A stuck thermostat usually causes this.
 It is worth noting that some of the newer Jaguars use Ford-derived engines, and it may be possible to find a more reliable thermostat from a Ford.

 - Monitor performance – if you notice that your Jaguar is performing sluggishly, you may have a clogged catalytic converter.
 Of course, a bad ignition coil or another fault may be causing the engine to run in safe or limp-home mode.
-Only by reading the codes will you get a better idea of what is causing poor engine performance.
+Only by reading the codes will you better understand what is causing poor engine performance.

 - Read the OBD codes – since the OBD (on-board diagnostics) port is standard in all modern cars, investing in an OBD2 scanner is highly recommended.
-You can buy a dedicated reader that plugs directly into the OBD port.
-Or you can buy Bluetooth-enabled transmitters that will interface with your smartphone or tablet, where you can display the error codes.
+You can buy a dedicated reader that plugs directly into the OBD port, or you can purchase Bluetooth-enabled transmitters that will interface with your smartphone or tablet, where you can display the error codes.

 It must also be reiterated that a blinking check engine light on your Jaguar denotes a critical fault.
 Try to get to a service area within five miles and have your car checked.
 If the CEL is lit and not blinking, you should still have the error codes read as soon as possible.